 Examples of fake vintage Marshall plexi period gear

 Fake pinstripe 4×12’s with metal handles

-As mentioned earlier, the pinstripe grill material was phased out very early in 1968, and the wider style metal handles only appear around mid 1968 – well into basketweave period.
+As mentioned earlier, the pinstripe grill material was phased out very early in 1968.
+The wider style metal handles only appear around mid 1968 – well into basketweave period.
 So you are very unlikely to find a pinstripe cab with those later wider handles:

 This cab very likely also has a fake grill material, although the photos are too blurry to see it properly.
-The speakers inside have fake “18th June 1967” date stamps printed on the frame instead of the front gasket, and the white Marshall labels are fakes too.
+The speakers inside have fake “18th June 1967” date stamps printed on the frame instead of the front gasket.
+The white Marshall labels appear to be fakes too.

 Fake pinstripe 4×12’s with strap handles

 All Marshall 4×12’s came with leather strap handles until around mid 1967.

 This cab was for sale on UK ebay a few years ago.
 The speakers are very obvious fakes.
 The fake ’12BM’ (12th Feb 1967) date stamp printed on a chassis type that was only used from 1969 onwards.

 Notice the black levant in near mint condition, and the gold piping appears to be too thin for Marshall.
 Also the like new chrome handle end pieces, yet with completely shredded leather parts.